 These are outlaw activities I’m suggesting.
 To reconstitute fundamentally our relationship to the earth, to sit quiet long enough to eat the crow of our legacy.
 Bear and Raven work is a productive deepening.
 Root and branch work.
 Joy and sobriety in either hand.

-Dr. Martin Shaw is the author of the award-winning Mythteller trilogy: A Branch from the Lightning Tree, Snowy Tower, and Scatterlings.
+Dr. Martin Shaw is the author of Smoke Hole and Courting the Wild Twin.
+He also penned the award-winning Mythteller trilogy: A Branch from the Lightning Tree, Snowy Tower, and Scatterlings.
 He founded the Oral Tradition and Mythic Life courses at Stanford University, and is director of the Westcountry School of Myth in the UK.

 Orion‘s Summer 2022 issue is generously sponsored by NRDC.